Australia, UK, US alliance to develop hypersonic missiles

 The Pentagon’s 2023 budget request already includes $4.7 billion for research and development of hypersonic weapons.
 It includes planning that would have a hypersonic missile battery fielded by next year, a sea-based missile by 2025 and an air-based cruise missile by 2027.

-President Joe Biden, British Prime Minister Boris Johnson and Australian Prime Minister Scott Morrison in September announced the creation of AUKUS, a new Indo-Pacific security alliance that will allow for greater sharing of defense capabilities, including helping equip Australia with nuclear-powered submarines.
+Biden, Johnson and Morrison have billed the creation of AUKUS as a chance to build greater sharing of defense capabilities.
+As their first major action, the alliance said it would help equip Australia with nuclear-powered submarines.

 Associated Press writers Robert Burns and Lolita C. Baldor contributed to this report.